 Please take time to read the supporting documents below before submitting your application form:

 If you require further guidance please email - firstname.lastname@example.org or call 01253 332970.

 Providers need to be aware that as of November 2013 due to the restructuring of DWP, Shared Services Connected Limited (SSCL) has authority to carry out commercial activity on behalf of DWP.
 Find out more about this shared service strategy.

 Improving opportunities for small and medium enterprises (SMEs)

 The government recognises the important role of SMEs in delivering UK economic growth and prosperity.
-In March 2011, the government set a new target that 25% of spend with third party suppliers should go to SMEs by March 2015.

 - directly, by winning contracts with us

 - indirectly, by winning contracts with prime contractors or further down supply chains

 We actively consider SMEs during pre-procurement activities and try and reach out to the small firms sector to alert them to upcoming commercial opportunities.
 This section details the steps that DWP, the largest civil government department, is taking to actively engage and advise small firms of the best sources of information.

 We continue to maintain the SME Action Plan which sets out the actions we are taking towards helping meet the government target.